ICT

 Key Stage 3 Programmes of Study:

 In Key Stage 3, ICT is built into the curriculum having two dedicated lessons per week within our computer suites.
 Students cover a range of topics including digital literacy, e-safety, cyber security, and the developing world of ICT.
+In Year 10, students will begin studying for a GCSE equivalent qualification, OCN IT Applications.
+They will complete this over a three-year period within the recommended learning hours.
+This is a great addition to our ICT curriculum and provides students with a fantastic opportunity to immerse themselves into a Level 2 qualification.

 Key Stage 4 Qualification Courses and Programmes of Study: